Frequently Asked Questions | Painting & Renovations in Chilliwack

 "Will someone help me design my kitchen?"

 Yes!
 We have a designer in place to help you design your kitchen.
-The biggest thing to keep in mind the fluctuation in the cost of material.
-If you’ve set a budget, you need to keep this in mind while choosing materials.
+The biggest thing to keep in mind is the fluctuation in the cost of materials.
+If you're on a budget, you need to keep this in mind while choosing materials.

 "What are the main stages of a kitchen renovation?"

-Kitchen renovation stages start with: estimating and design, then we move into material picking and final cost budgeting.
-From there we move into the work: demolition, electrical and plumbing rough-ins, drywall, mudding and taping, texture blending (as needed), prime and paint, flooring, new, cabinets, countertops, backsplash, plumbing, millwork, final paint!
+Kitchen renovation stages start with estimating and design, then we move into material picking and final cost budgeting.
+From there we move into the work: demolition, electrical and plumbing rough-ins, drywall, mudding and taping, texture (knocking) on ceiling, paint primer and paint, flooring, trim, cabinets, countertops, backsplash, plumbing, refloats, final paint.

 "Are hardwood floors a good idea in the kitchen?"

-I personally don’t like hardwood floors in the kitchen people end up dropping glasses and knives and food and stuff on them and because they have little cracks in them.
+I personally don't like hardwood floors in the kitchen people tend not to imagine glasses and knives and food and stuff on them and because they have little cracks in them.
 Things can get stuck, and damage can get done.
-I like kitchen tile; I like heated kitchen tile even better!
-Vinyl plank is very popular because if you end up damaging one piece, you can peel it out and put a new section in to replace it.
+I like kitchens like, I like heated kitchen tile where if you end up damaging one piece, you can peel it and put a new section in to replace it.

 "Do you do gas stoves?"

 Yeah definitely!
-We have certified gas fitters on staff, and we can disconnect, reconnect, and also relocate.
-We can run full new gas lines from your gas meter, pulling them from permit to completion.
+We have certified gas fitters on staff and we can disconnect, reconnect, and even move your gas line if you need.
+We can also pull your gas from your gas meter, pulling them from partial to completion.

 "What is the best countertop on the market?"

-The most popular countertop these days is quartz it’s human-made, and it’s less expensive than granite which has to be mined out of a mountain.
-It’s very popular.
-On a more budget-friendly note, you could also go with a high-definition laminate.
+The most popular countertops these days is quartz.
+It's a manufactured solid slab, easier and less expensive than granite which has to be mined out of a mountain.
+It's very popular.
+On a more budget-friendly note, you could also go with a high definition laminate.

 "Should I replace my cabinets or should I get them refaced?"

-Typically like to make that call when I’m on site.
-If you the bones are in good shape, we can ultimately work with them.
-However, a lot of the times the kitchens are so far gone that it just doesn’t make sense to use the old bodies and the old doors anymore and at that point we replace them.
+Typically like to make that call when I'm on site visiting.
+If the cabinets are old and wobbly, I can ultimately work with them.
+However, a lot of the times the kitchens are so far gone that it just doesn't make sense to use the old bodies and we will choose remove and at that point we replace them.